jromers/ansible-olam/odb/README.md

-# Oracle DB - Ansible playbooks for Oracle Linux Virtualisation Manager using Database Templates
+# Ansible playbooks for Oracle Linux Virtualization Manager using Oracle Database Templates

 Create Oracle Database Single Instance using the Ansible playbooks and Database Templates for Oracle Linux KVM managed by Oracle Linux Virtualization Manager.
 Playbooks are tested with Ansible CLI commands on Oracle Linux and with Oracle Linux Automation Manager.